 We are committed to ensuring that the voices of parents who have experienced the tragedy of stillbirth are heard.
-Effective and meaningful parent engagement is facilitated by the Stillbirth Foundation Australia, as an integral partner of the Stillbirth CRE, and through partnerships with other parent support and advocacy organisations such as Sands, Still Aware, Bears of Hope, Red Nose, WHA and others.
+Effective and meaningful parent engagement is facilitated by the Stillbirth Foundation Australia, as an integral partner of the Stillbirth CRE, and through partnerships with other parent support and advocacy organisations such as Sands, Bears of Hope, Red Nose, WHA and others.

 We welcome collaboration with those researchers and organisations who are committed to the overarching objectives and values of the Stillbirth CRE.

 Benefits of aligning a project with the Stillbirth CRE include:

 Our Shared Understanding for Collaboration Report outlines how we work together.
 Read our report if you would like to collaborate with us or contact us if you are interested in finding out more.

 There are many ways that parents can become involved in the Stillbirth CRE.
 This includes joining our annual meeting and other events, participating in working groups, or contributing to a research study.